pardamike/PHPExamples/Animals/readme.md

 #Animal and Chicken Class

-Base class of Animal that is extended by Chicken.

 Shows use of inheritance, encapsulation, and single-responsibility.

-See comments in code for full details.
+<b>Animal.class.php</b> - parent classs with some vauge attributes and methods all Animals would need

+<b>Chicken.class.php</b> - child classs that extends Animal, has more specific attributes and methods

-ChickenTest.php is some simple examples of how we could perhaps unit test with PHPUnit.
+<b>ChickenTest.php</b> - Examples of some simple unit tests we could do on the Chicken with PHPUnit

+<b>index.php</b> - Will render Chicken output to the browser so you can see you Chicken in action!